drolnick95/MLBPredictor/README.md

 predictors to choose outcomes for games.

 First install the following:

   conda install scikit-learn matplotlib
+## Git Instructions

-To get the repository on your host machine: git clone
+To get the repository on your host machine:
+  `git clone`

 To add an upstream repo:

   git remote add upstream

 To pull updates:

   git fetch upstream
   git merge upstream/master

 To push updates:
 git add .